snowplow/documentation/docs/migrated/tutorials/tutorial-basic-tracking-design-and-setup/index.md

 #### A note on validating our schema

-When you validate the schema you will see a few validation warnings, letting us know that our properties don’t have “descriptions”.
+When you validate the schema you will see a few validation warnings, letting us know that our properties don’t have “descriptions".

 ![validation](images/validation.png)